“Productivity is being able to do things that you were never able to do before.” — Franz Kafka

 Without an effective lens, it can be difficult to find, organize, and share the productivity strategies, tactics, etc.

-Use Knowledge Areas to Chunk Up a Topic
+Use Hot Spots to Chunk Up a Topic

 You can think of a “frame” or a “lens” as a set of knowledge areas that make it easier to learn a space.